leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

     def process(params: Optional[Dict[str, Any]] = None) -> List[str]:
         return params.keys() if params else []

-Some plugins to garantee the quality of your contributions exist for your favorite editor.
+Some plugins to guarantee the quality of your contributions exist for your favorite editor.
 And a commit-hook can also do the job:

 .. code-block:: bash